ntallarico/bidrl_tools/README.md

 Setup:
 1. Ensure that python is installed.
 2. Create file `config.py` in repo.
-Populate it as such:
+Populate it according to the below details/example:

 	Details:
 		user_email: your email used for logging into bidrl